Up to 135,000 points, 1st year free & airport lounge access with the improved TD First Class Travel Visa Infinite Card! Click here to learn more

 What is good about this card

-The increased welcome bonus of up to 450 WestJet dollars is great and allows for a sizeable discount on future WestJet flights.
+The increased welcome bonus of up to 70,000 WestJet points is great and allows for a sizable discount on future WestJet flights.

 What is not so good about this card

 There are just a few things that are not so good about this card.
-The first is the earn rate, while 1.5% on the majority of purchases is equal to many competitors, the latter tend to have category spend accelerators (ie grocery, dining, recurring bills etc.) where you can really rack up to points and miles.
-This card's only accelerator, the 2% back is only good for WestJet purchases whereas other cards will award a similar amount or more on WestJet and other travel purchases including hotels, car rentals and so on.
+The first is the earn rate, while 1.5 points on the majority of purchases is equal to many competitors, the latter tend to have category spend accelerators (ie grocery, dining, recurring bills etc.) where you can really rack up to points and miles.
+This card's only accelerator, the 2 points per dollar is only good for WestJet purchases whereas other cards will award a similar amount or more on WestJet and other travel purchases including hotels, car rentals and so on.

 The second issue we have with the card is more so with the WestJet Rewards program and not the card itself but being a co-brand card these go hand in hand